Should I Buy Extended Warranty on a New Car?

 Buying at the time of car purchase versus waiting

-Obvi has brought Extended Warranty and GAP Insurance fully online in Western Canada, meaning that you no longer have to buy from the dealer.
-Although this means you can buy at any time while your vehicle is eligible, you might want to know that it will cost a little bit less buying it straight away rather than waiting closer to the time that your warranty expires.
+Obvi has brought Extended Warranty fully online in Western Canada, meaning that you no longer have to buy from the dealer.
+Although this means you can buy it at any time while your vehicle is eligible, you might want to know that it will cost a little bit less to buy it straight away rather than waiting closer to the time that your warranty expires.

 Be prepared before you get the dealership sales pitch

 It’s always a good idea to do some research on whether you should buy an Extended Warranty on a new car before you purchase your vehicle at the dealership.
 Why is that?

 - Pressure — you don’t want to be pressured into something that you potentially know nothing about once you have already decided to purchase your vehicle.
 After making a deal on the car, you just want to finalize the payments and leave as quickly as possible.
 Instead, dealing with the finance office often takes time and you can feel pressured into making a decision.
 When you buy anything in life, it’s not great to feel pressured into a purchase from a salesman, even if it is something you might be interested in.